-MM015 66 LPA10 Section 3 be required to: To ensure a clear trigger for the delivery of the rail terminal infrastructure will be set out when the site comes forward for development. h) make provision for the positive management of existing and new environmental assets; and i) put training schemes in place (where practicable) to increase the opportunity for the local population to obtain access to and employment at the site-: i) ensure the timely delivery of the rail terminal infrastructure of the SRFI or other rail served employment development, in accordance with the comprehensive masterplan to be prepared for the whole site as required by Policy LPA04.1, section 2.
+MM015 66 LPA10 "3.
+Proposals for development within site 7EA will be required to: Section 3 a) satisfy the masterplanning requirements set out in Policy LPA04.1 h) make provision for the positive management of existing and new environmental assets; and i) put training schemes in place (where practicable) to increase the opportunity for the local population to obtain access to and employment at the site.: and i) ensure the timely delivery of the rail terminal infrastructure of the SRFI or other rail served employment development, in accordance with the comprehensive masterplan to be prepared for the whole site as required by Policy LPA04.1, section 2.
 Within this, details of the phasing for the whole site must include a clear and justified employment floorspace trigger for the delivery of the rail terminal infrastructure."
 66 Section 4 "4.
-That part of the site 7EA which falls to the west of the M6 is safeguarded from all forms of development unless it can be shown that such development within it will not prejudice, or so that it may provide, effective and deliverable future siding facilities in connection with the development of an SRFI or other rail-enabled development within the part For improved clarity of the site which falls to the east of the M6 (see policies map)."
+That part of the site 7EA which falls to the west of the M6 is safeguarded from all forms of development unless it can be shown that such development within it will not prejudice, or so that it may provide, effective and deliverable future siding facilities in connection with the development of an SRFI or other rail-enabled development within the part of the site which falls to the east of the M6 (see policies map)."
 MM016 70 LPA11 "The Council will work with its health and wellbeing partners to promote public health principles, maximise opportunities for people to lead healthy and active lifestyles, and reduce health inequalities for residents within the Borough.
-Planning decisions and processes will be used to Through the planning system, the Council will seek to: 1. encourage improved access " 2. ensure the provision of easy-to-maintain, safe and attractive public areas and green spaces to serve new development that minimise the opportunity for and fear of crime and antisocial behaviour and that promote social cohesion and mental wellbeing; MM017 72 New Policy LPA12 and associated Reasoned Justification 4.40 Policy LPA12 - Parkside West Policy LPA12: Parkside West The Parkside West site (identified as site 8EA in Policy LPA04) shall be considered suitable for B2 and B8 uses.
-Proposals for development within site 7EA will be required to: To provide a bespoke policy for the Parkside West site allocation due to its scale and relationship with Parkside East.
+Planning decisions and processes will be used to Through the planning system, the Council will seek to: 1. encourage improved access " 2. ensure the provision of easy-to-maintain, safe and attractive public areas and green spaces to serve new development that minimise the opportunity for and fear of crime and anti-social behaviour and that promote social cohesion and mental wellbeing;" MM017 72 New Policy LPA12 and associated Reasoned Justification 4.40 Policy LPA12 - Parkside West 1.
+The Parkside West site (identified as site 8EA in Policy LPA04) shall be considered suitable for B2 and B8 uses.
+2. Proposals for development within site 8EA will be required to: a.
+Satisfy the masterplanning requirements set out in Policy LPA04.1; b.
+Provide safe and convenient access to and from the M6 for Heavy Goods Vehicles and other vehicles: i.
+Access to an initial phase of development can (subject to detailed assessment) be provided off the A49 (Winwick Road) ii.
+Later phases of development should be served by new link road from the east (linking to Junction 22 of the M6) iii.
+The amount of development achievable within each phase must be determined using a comprehensive transport assessment to be approved by the relevant highway authorities; c.
+Suitably mitigate any adverse impacts on the M6 (Junction 22) or other parts of the highway network (strategic and local); d.
+Include suitable measures to control impact of increased traffic movement or uses within the site on residential amenity, noise and / or air quality in the surrounding area.

-- a.
-Satisfy the masterplanning

-requirements set out in Policy

-LPA04.1;

-b.
-Provide safe and convenient

-access to and from the M6 for

-Heavy Goods Vehicles and other

-vehicles:

-i.
-Access to an initial phase

-of development can

-(subject to detailed

-assessment) be provided

-- ii.
-Later phases of development should be served by a new link road from the east (linking to Junction 22 of the M6)